 Why you may want to consider Kashable: Kashable offers personal loans to workers at select employers.
 (Keep in mind that if you’re a federal employee in the state of Georgia, Kashable won’t be available to you.)

 If you have good credit, Kashable will consider you for its lowest interest rates, which are competitive.
 And you can use its prequalification tool to check your potential for approval and get an estimated interest rate without affecting your credit scores.
-Just remember that if you officially apply after prequalification, you’ll face a hard credit check — which could still result in loan denial or different loan terms.
+Just remember that if you officially apply after your prequalify for a personal loan, you’ll face a hard credit check — which could still result in loan denial or different loan terms.
 A hard credit check will also lower your credit scores by a few points.

 Here are some more details about Kashable loans.